 I often see patients that have changing breast goals after 10 years.
 Women that had a breast augmentation in their 20s may not want the same size breasts as they get older.
 It is not uncommon to downsize implants or remove the implants altogether.
 The decision to remove implants is a personal one.
-Read more about options for breast implant removal here.
+Read more about options for breast implant removal.

-There are other reasons, aside from problems with the implants, that women may consider a revision breast augmentation.
+There are other reasons, aside from problems with the hardened implants, that women may consider a revision breast augmentation.
 At 10 years, many women have had significant changes in their breast tissues (breasts start to droop off of the implant, especially after breastfeeding) and will benefit from revision breast augmentation or a breast lift with exchange of implants.

-In summary, if you have implants that are 10 years old or older, it’s time to consult with a board-certified plastic surgeon to discuss your options.
+In summary, if you have implants that are 10 years old or older, it’s time to consult with a board-certified cosmetic breast surgeon to discuss your options.
 It may be that your implants are just fine and nothing needs to be done.
 You owe it to yourself to know your options.